dttg/testevocacional/ENGINEERING.md

 - [x] Add a material card as the question container;
 - [x] Add a material radio button instead of the native select;
-- [ ] Add a material toolbar with the App's name, logo, User profile link;
+- [x] Add a material toolbar with the App's name, logo, User profile link;
+- [x] Apply color scheme;
 - [ ] Store a question's answer in a angular service;
 - [ ] Display multiple questions;
 - [ ] Animate the in (question presentation) and out (answer recorded);